Ankita120-hub/Ankita120-hub/README.md

 - 👀 I’m interested in Software Developing.
 - 🌱 I’m currently pursuing Bachelor In Technology in Information Technology.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Instagram,Facebook.
+- 📫 Reach me Instagram,Facebook.

 <!---
 ankitadutta/ankitadutta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.